Venafi/vcert/README.md

 VCert releases are tested using the latest version of Trust Protection Platform.
 General functionality of the [latest VCert release](../../releases/latest) should be compatible with Trust Protection Platform 17.3 or higher.
-Custom Fields require TPP 19.3 or higher, Instance Tracking requires TPP 18.2 or higher, and Token Authentication requires TPP 19.2 or higher.
+Custom Fields and Instance Tracking require TPP 18.2 or higher, and Token Authentication requires TPP 19.2 or higher.

 ## Installation